OpenSourceKyle/OpenSourceKyle.github.io/content/pages/mexico/studying-spanish.md

 ---
-title: "My Spanish Learning Journey: Practical Tips and Reflections"
+title: "My Spanish Learning Journey"
 date: 2024-10-08
+tags:
+  - mexico
+  - spanish
+  - learning
+  - language
+image: /images/pages/studying_spanich.jpg
+image_caption: DALL-E thinks we studying Spanich
 ---

-My Spanish Learning Journey: Practical Tips and Reflections
+# My Spanish Learning Journey: Practical Tips and Reflections

 Learning Spanish has been one of the most rewarding parts of my experience living in Mexico.
 Before moving, I had tried a few different methods to get myself to a conversational level, and after arriving, I realized just how much further I still had to go.
 Here, I want to share some of the practical methods I used that helped me get better over time—methods that were realistic and fit into my busy life.